MarcusGastaldello/FRICOSIPY/docs/installation.md

 # Installation

-The *FRICOSIPY* model can be installed by following the proceeding three steps:
+The *FRICOSIPY* model can be installed by following the proceeding three basic steps:

 <hr style="height:1px; background-color:#8b8b8b; border:none;" />